thamain1/IntelliOptics-Edge/deploy/README.md

 ### Pods with `ImagePullBackOff` Status

-Check the `refresh_creds` cron job to see if it's running.
-If it's not, you may need to re-run [refresh-ecr-login.sh](/deploy/bin/refresh-ecr-login.sh) to update the credentials used by docker/k3s to pull images from ECR.
-If the script is running but failing, this indicates that the stored AWS credentials (in secret `aws-credentials`) are invalid or not authorized to pull algorithm images from ECR.
+Check the `refresh-acr-creds` cron job to see if it's running.
+If it's not, you may need to re-run [refresh-ecr-login.sh](/deploy/bin/refresh-ecr-login.sh) to update the credentials used by docker/k3s to pull images from the Azure Container Registry.
+If the script is running but failing, this indicates that the stored Azure credentials (in secret `azure-service-principal`) are invalid or not authorized to pull algorithm images from ACR.

 ```
-kubectl logs -n <YOUR-NAMESPACE> -l app=refresh_creds
+kubectl logs -n <YOUR-NAMESPACE> -l app=refresh-acr-creds
 ```

 ### Changing IP Address Causes DNS Failures and Other Problems